International Space Year: They Might Be Giants

-Alternative rock band They Might Be Giants were designated by NASA as the "Musical Ambassador" of the International Space Year when they were searching the NASA archives for images for their album, Apollo 18.
-The title of the album came directly from the NASA Apollo program—the last mission of which was Apollo 17.
+American alternative rock band They Might Be Giants were designated by NASA as the "Musical Ambassador" of the International Space Year when they were searching the NASA archives for images for their album, Apollo 18.
+The title of the album came directly from the NASA Apollo program, the last mission of which was Apollo 17.
 Accordionist and singer-songwriter John Linnell jokingly speculated that an album named Apollo 18 would be a cheaper alternative to actually manning a flight to the Moon as part of the International Space Year, although the album title was selected prior to the band's involvement with ISY.
 In support of the celebration, the album's back cover artwork and some promotional materials feature the International Space Year logo.
 Linnell explained that "[the band is] supposed to be included on lists of events happening in connection with International Space Year...In other words, on a particular month they'll say in some town there's this lecture about space telescopes and then there's this They Might Be Giants concert."
 On a different occasion, however, he pointed out that he "[didn't] think most people have heard that this is International Space Year".